Swilsondi/habit-tracker/habit-tracker/README.md

 │       └── app.js        # JavaScript logic for handling habits (to be implemented)
 ├── README.md             # Project documentation
 ```

-## Setup Instructions
-1. Clone the repository to your local machine.
-2. Navigate to the project directory.
-3. Open `src/index.html` in your web browser to view the application.

 ## Goals
 - To provide a simple and effective way for users to track their habits.